pandaloupe/QsMapper/README.md

 QsMapper provides a Linq-like fluent syntax for database operations on MSSQL Server databases.

-    var dao = new GenericDao();
+    var dao = new GenericDao(connectionString);
-    var result = dao.Query()
+    var result = dao.Query<Customer>()
        .Where(x => x.Field("FirstName").IsEqualTo("John"))
        .And(x => x.Field("LastName").IsLike("Do%"))
        .OrderBy("LastName")
        .ThenBy("FrstName")
        .ToList();

+A basic dao implementation for MSSQL databases is provided in this project.
-Providers for other databases may be developed based on the framework's interface definitions.
+Implementations for other databases may be developed based on the framework's interface definitions.

 # Conventions

-## Table names
+## Table and field names

 By default QsMapper makes use of sql database schemes.